Andover, Massachusetts

 Andover is a town in Essex County, Massachusetts, United States.
 It was settled in 1642 and incorporated in 1646.
-As of the 2020 census, the population was 36,569.
+At the 2020 census, the population was 36,569.
 It is located 20 mi north of Boston and 4 mi south of Lawrence.
 Part of the town comprises the census-designated place of Andover.
 It is twinned with its namesake: Andover, Hampshire, England.

 History

 Native Americans inhabited what is now northeastern Massachusetts for thousands of years prior to European colonization of the Americas.
 At the time of European arrival, Massachusett and Naumkeag people inhabited the area south of the Merrimack River and Pennacooks inhabited the area to the north.
 The Massachusett referred to the area that would later be renamed Andover as Cochichawick.
-Cochichawick was transferred to English Settlers on May 16th, 1649 by the Sagamore of the Massachusett, Cutshamache.
-He sold the land known as Cochichawick to Mr. John Woodbrige for the price of 6 pounds and a coat, which he had already received, as well as an agreement that the Massachusett people be allowed to catch Alewives in the Cochichawick river.
+Cochichawick was transferred to English settlers on May 16, 1649, by the Sagamore of the Massachusett, Cutshamache.
+He sold the land known as Cochichawick to Mr. John Woodbrige for the price of 6 pounds and a coat, which he had already received, as well as an agreement that the Massachusett people be allowed to catch alewives in the Cochichawick River.